 Clearly the size of this study, at least insofar as it deals with basic writers, is limited.
 But the fact remains that a whole class of basic writers had lower writing apprehension and higher self-esteem than 16 classes of regular composition students in our study.
 Thus, it is evident that not all basic writers suffer from writing apprehension nor from low self-esteem.
-And this has implications for the way programs in basic writers and teachers must avoid oversimplification in defining the basic writers have diverse personalities and skills, and they should perhaps follow her suggestion of offering individual pedagogies for these diverse types ("Defining" 2-3).
+And this has implications for the way programs in basic writing are conducted.
+As Rose and Jensen have suggested, administrators and teachers must avoid oversimplification in defining the basic writer.
+Instead, they must be aware of Troyka's observation that basic writers have diverse personalities and skills, and they should perhaps follow her suggestion of offering individual pedagogies for these diverse types ("Defining" 2-3).